tlaplus/foundation/documents/infra-eng-job-post.md

 **Job Description**

 Use your skills to provide valuable infrastructure work for an open-source project blending the best aspects of industry and academia!
-TLA+ is a formal specification language developed by Microsoft Research, INRIA, and many others in the global community.
+TLA+ is a formal specification language developed by Microsoft Research, Inria, and many others in the global community.
 It is widely used in both industry & academia to specify and validate the design of complex systems such as consensus protocols or databases.
 Take on the first development role created by the nonprofit TLA+ Foundation to support the growth of the TLA+ tools and ecosystem!
 This remote role features & requires a large degree of autonomy.